Financial Planning

 Use Bright to build an emergency fund

 If you don't have it yet, download the Bright app from the App Store or Google Play.
-Connect your bank, set your own goals, then let Bright get to work.
+Connect your bank, set your own goals, and then let Bright get to work.

 Petko Plachkov